 It is important to note that state and federal laws change, and court opinions are issued regularly.
 All of these play a role in interpretation.
-It is important to ensure that the Public Education Agency (PEA) stays up to date on all requirements and changes made at all levels, assessing how these may impact the PEA's implementation of programming.
+It is important to ensure that the Public Education Agency (PEA) stays current on all requirements and changes made at all levels, assessing how these may impact the PEA's implementation of programming.